 Each spring and fall, school and other youth groups visit Stratford for unforgettable hands-on experiences on a real farm – learning where their food comes from.We invite your class, home school group, scout troop or any group of ten or more to experience Stratford’s 236 acre farm and nature preserve.
 The field trips meet Ohio Academic Standards for Science and are lead by trained Farm and Nature guides.
 A Farm and Field Trip to Stratford can easily fit into your curriculum.
-Because of our small class sizes, dates for spring and fall fill up quickly.
+Because of our small class sizes, dates fill up quickly.
 Please call early to reserve your date.

 For open dates or additional information, contact: